anthonypearo/CSPB3308-Project-BeWell/Tests/UserAcceptanceTesting.md

     - Need to pass the filter parameters to the page
 - Post-conditions
     - Table result empty, but resets when reloaded.
+##### Use Case Name: Flight Data Flight Number - Invalid
+- Description
+    - Test the table population with a Flight Number that isn't in the table.
+- Pre-conditions
+    - User navigates to the Flight Data Page
+- Test steps
+    1. Navigate to Flight Data Page
+    2. User types in an invalid Flight Number in the "Search Flight Number" textbox
+    3. User clicks the Filter Results button
+- Expected result
+    - User should see an empty table with a message saying "No results found"
+- Actual result
+    - User is shown a table with with dummy data.
+- Status (Pass/Fail)
+    - Fail
+- Notes
+    - Need to store and process flight table from SQL tables
+    - Need to pass the filter parameters to the page
+- Post-conditions
+    - Table result empty, but resets when reloaded.
+##### Use Case Name: Flight Data Status - Invalid
+- Description
+    - Test the table population with a Status that isn't in the table.
+- Pre-conditions
+    - User navigates to the Flight Data Page
+- Test steps
+    1. Navigate to Flight Data Page
+    2. User types in an invalid Status in the "Search Status" textbox
+    3. User clicks the Filter Results button
+- Expected result
+    - User should see an empty table with a message saying "No results found"
+- Actual result
+    - User is shown a table with with dummy data.
+- Status (Pass/Fail)
+    - Fail
+- Notes
+    - Need to store and process flight table from SQL tables
+    - Need to pass the filter parameters to the page
+    - Perhaps have a drop down for Statuses?
+- Post-conditions
+    - Table result empty, but resets when reloaded.

+##### Use Case Name: Navigation Flight Data to Home
+- Description
+    - Test the Navigation Menu
+- Pre-conditions
+    - User is on the Flight Data Page
+- Test steps
+    1. Click The "BeWell" Link in the Navigation Bar (on the left side)
+- Expected result
+    - User should be taken to the Home Page
+- Actual result
+    - User is taken to Home Page
+- Status (Pass/Fail)
+    - Pass!
+- Notes
+    - None
+- Post-conditions
+    - User is now on the Home Page

+##### Use Case Name: Navigation Flight Data to Report
+- Description
+    - Test the Navigation Menu
+- Pre-conditions
+    - User is on the Flight Data Page
+- Test steps
+    1. Click The "Report" Link in the Navigation Bar
+- Expected result
+    - User should be taken to the Report Page
+- Actual result
+    - User is taken to Report Page
+- Status (Pass/Fail)
+    - Pass!
+- Notes
+    - None
+- Post-conditions
+    - User is now on the Report Page

+##### Use Case Name: Navigation Flight Data to About
+- Description
+    - Test the Navigation Menu
+- Pre-conditions
+    - User is on the Flight Data Page
+- Test steps
+    1. Click The "About" Link in the Navigation Bar
+- Expected result
+    - User should be taken to the About Page.
+- Actual result
+    - User is not navigated away, but #About id appears in the url.
+- Status (Pass/Fail)
+    - Fail
+- Notes
+    - About page needs to be built
+- Post-conditions
+    - User is now on the Flight Data Page with new URL
 ---
 ### Report

+##### Use Case Name: Navigation Report to Home
+- Description
+    - Test the Navigation Menu
+- Pre-conditions
+    - User is on the Report Page
+- Test steps
+    1. Click The "BeWell" Link in the Navigation Bar (on the left side)
+- Expected result
+    - User should be taken to the Home Page
+- Actual result
+    - User is taken to Home Page
+- Status (Pass/Fail)
+    - Pass!
+- Notes
+    - None
+- Post-conditions
+    - User is now on the Home Page

+##### Use Case Name: Navigation Report to Flight Data
+- Description
+    - Test the Navigation Menu
+- Pre-conditions
+    - User is on the Report Page
+- Test steps
+    1. Click The "Flight Data" Link in the Navigation Bar
+- Expected result
+    - User should be taken to the Flight Data Page
+- Actual result
+    - User is taken to Flight Data Page
+- Status (Pass/Fail)
+    - Pass!
+- Notes
+    - None
+- Post-conditions
+    - User is now on the Flight Data Page

+##### Use Case Name: Navigation Report to About
+- Description
+    - Test the Navigation Menu
+- Pre-conditions
+    - User is on the Report Page
+- Test steps
+    1. Click The "About" Link in the Navigation Bar
+- Expected result
+    - User should be taken to the About Page.
+- Actual result
+    - User is not navigated away, but #About id appears in the url.
+- Status (Pass/Fail)
+    - Fail
+- Notes
+    - About page needs to be built
+- Post-conditions
+    - User is now on the Report Page with new URL
 ##### Use Case Name: Reporting - Ok
 - Description
     - Testing the user's ability to enter information into the database and see their results show up in the results page